Top 10 Herbal Teas To Relieve Headaches

 - Roots, stems and barks: Boil in water for 5 to 30 minutes.
 This stronger, reduced solution is called a decoction.2

-Across cultures, herbs have been used for centuries to ease a throbbing head and give relief.
+Here’s a list of 10 herbal teas that should help.
 However, don’t give these herbal preparations to small children without medical advice, as they could trigger allergic reactions or cause other side effects.

 1. Ginger Tea